knative/client/docs/cmd/kn_service_delete.md

       --async              DEPRECATED: please use --no-wait instead.
 Delete service and don't wait for it to be deleted.
   -h, --help               help for delete
   -n, --namespace string   Specify the namespace to operate in.
-      --no-wait            Delete service and don't wait for it to be deleted.
-      --wait-timeout int   Seconds to wait before giving up on waiting for service to be deleted. (default 600)
+      --no-wait            Delete service and don't wait for it to be deleted. (default true) --wait-timeout int   Seconds to wait before giving up on waiting for service to be deleted. (default 600)
 ```